 In addition, individuals and Local Area Coordinators identified that by supporting one member of the family, resulted in also supporting other members of the family with issues or information as well.
 This is an unintended positive of the service where the support filters out to other people close to the individual.
 This was captured in the original theory of change for family, however, it was recognised that a large number of those that received support would subsequently be recorded as a separate individual.
-Only those receiving ad hoc information would not be captured and it was deemed that this could not be CASE STUDY FROM MULTI DISCIPLINARY TEAM (MDT) WORKING WITH LOCAL AREA COORDINATOR
+Only those receiving ad hoc information would not be captured and it was deemed that this could not be quantified in this first forecast analysis as a material change.

+CASE STUDY FROM MULTI DISCIPLINARY TEAM (MDT) WORKING WITH LOCAL AREA COORDINATOR